How Much Do Flute Lessons Cost?

 The Average Flute Lesson Cost:

-Flute lessons typically cost between $40-$70 per hour, depending on the teacher’s education and performing level, the location, length of lesson, and whether the lessons are taught in-person or online.
+Flute lessons typically cost between $40 and $70 per hour*, depending on the teacher’s education and performance level, the location, lesson length, and whether the lessons are online or in person.

-The average price for an one-hour flute lesson is $65.
-Live online flute lessons using Zoom, Skype or GoogleMeet charge between $25-40 for a half hour lesson.
-Local private lessons range from $35-45 for a half hour lesson, while in-person group lessons can cost $20 for a half hour lesson.
+On average, a one-hour flute lesson costs about $72.
+Live online flute lessons using Zoom or GoogleMeet are often more affordable, averaging $30 to 40 for a half hour.
+Local private lessons usually range from $40 to 50 for a half hour, while small in person group lessons can cost around $25 for a half hour.

-Flute teachers without a music degree will charge as little as $45 an hour, and concert flutists with advanced degrees and rich performance experience might charge as much as $100 per hour!
+Some flute teachers without a music degree may charge as little as $40 an hour, while concert flutists with advanced degrees and rich performance experience can charge close to $120 per hour.

 Try a Half Hour Flute Lesson Completely For Free!